 Two new cases in Udupi, Dakshina Kannada

-Dakshina Kannada reported one COVID-19 positive case on Sunday.
-With four patients discharged, the number of active cases stood at 21.
-Test positivity rate (TPR) was put at 0.07%.
+Dakshina Kannada reported one new COVID-19 case on Tuesday.
+With two patients discharged, the number of active cases stood at 18.
+Test positivity rate (TPR) was put at 0.1%.

-With 454 people getting the vaccine on Sunday, the total number of vaccinated people in Dakshina Kannada reached 35.17 lakh.
-Of these, 18.07 lakh have taken the first dose and 16.60 lakh their second.
-As many as 49,896 people have taken the precautionary dose.
+In Udupi district, there was one new case and the patient is symptomatic.
+The number of active cases in Udupi stood at six.

-In Udupi district, one new case was reported and the patient is symptomatic.
-The number of active cases stood at five.
+With 2,962 people getting the vaccine on Tuesday, the total number of those vaccinated reached 35.24 lakh in Dakshina Kannada.
+Of these, 18.11 lakh have taken the first dose and 16.62 lakh their second.
+As many as 50,273 people have taken the precautionary dose.

 - Comments will be moderated by The Hindu editorial team.